 What to do if a staff member has recovered from COVID-19 and wants to return to work

-What to do if a staff member has completed self-isolation after close contact with a COVID-19 case
+What to do if a staff member has been exposed to a COVID-19 case

 How to self-isolate at home

 If you have concerns about a client or staff member not following the advice of NSW Health, please contact your local Public Health Unit on 1300 066 055 for advice.

 Self-isolation rules are enforceable under the Public Health (COVID-19 Self-Isolation) Order.
 Not following these rules is also a criminal offence and attracts heavy penalties.
 You can find out more about this on the NSW Health website on penalties for not self-isolating as directed.